Portal#

 api.portal.get_registry_record('field_one', interface=IMyRegistrySettings)

-It is possible to provide a default value that will be returned by api.portal.get_registry_record()
+It is possible to provide a default value that will be returned by api.portal.get_registry_record(), if the queried record is not found.

 from plone import api